 2000 - 2002 |

 Farhana starts by organizing a series of pilot training programs teaching English and entrepreneurship skills to immigrant and refugee women in San Francisco's East Bay.
-She receives a $1,000 seed grant from philanthropist Lata Krishanan as a start, and hobbles together curriculum using a combination of English Language Learning (ELL) concepts and existing entrepreneurship training curriculum to pilot teach classes in collaboration with community based organizations and public education institutions.
+She receives a $1,000 seed grant from philanthropist Lata Krishnan as a start.
+She hobbles together curriculum using a combination of English Language Learning (ELL) concepts and existing entrepreneurship training curriculum to pilot teach classes in collaboration with community-based organizations and public education institutions in Berkeley and Oakland.
 Frustrated at the lack of a good curriculum addressing the need for English skills development and practical application to business start-up, she begins extensive research to figure out a solution.
 Among the many educational models researched, she learns about an ELL program piloted by the Marin Literacy Program called RadioWorks!, a broadcast telenovela (soap opera) designed to teach migrant laborers in remote areas basic survival skills English over the radio.
-The program even installed satellites on barns so that people could tune into the show and follow the English lessons.
-Inspired by this distance model and understanding the importance of in-person touch points in learning, Farhana starts to conceive of a telenovela series about immigrant women and their adventures in starting their own businesses.
-Believing in the power of media and storytelling to help women overcome barriers such as transportation and childcare, she envisions to create a story that educates and inspires, and where immigrant and refugee women are represented as the main characters. |
+The program even installed satellites on barns so that people could tune into the show and learn English through a culturally relevant, storytelling format.
+Inspired by this distance learning model and understanding the importance of in-person touch points in learning, Farhana starts to conceive of a telenovela series about immigrant women and their adventures in starting their own businesses.
+Believing in the power of media, storytelling and technology to help women overcome barriers such as transportation, childcare and language access, she envisions to create a story that educates and inspires, and where the characters model real life situations and challenges of the immigrant and refugee women served by C.E.O.
+Women's programs. |

 2003 - 2005